jackyzha0/jackyzha0.github.io/content/thoughts/Internet.md

 Location-based scaling before usually meant smaller audiences.
 Now, larger cities (and the internet at large) has allowed audience sizes to grow to ridiculous amounts.

 ## [Centralization](thoughts/decentralization.md) of Content and Services
-Imagine the surface of the internet as a representation of its potential activity.
+Imagine the surface of the web as a representation of its potential activity.
 A few heavyweight players have dug into the web surface, dragging activities down their slopes, activities that could have remained independent and decentralized.

 Instead of creating a new webpage, Internet professionals and private users tend to go to a Facebook Page and therefore open content hosted on the slope of a dominant curve.